Top Benefits of Pea Protein

 The fact that pea protein is good for the gut is consistent with other research showing that pea protein is also good for your cardiovascular health, with animal studies showing that pea protein supplementation can actually lower blood pressure and cholesterol levels, both of which are major risk factors for heart disease.10,11

 Of course, not all pea protein powders are created equal.
-Clean Lean Protein is made with premium European golden peas, free of allergens, and easily digestible, making it super gut-friendly.
-For more tips for a healthy-gut, read more here.
+Clean Lean Protein is made with premium European golden peas, free from common allergens, and easily digestible, making it easier on your gut.
+For more tips to promote a healthy-gut, read more here.

 Pea Protein for Better Training